SvitlanaGorodok/Phone-Number/README.md

     "phoneNumbers": ["+380980000000", "+380982222222"]
     }

-To **delete contact** use DELETE for localhost:8080/contacts and provide query parameter for name.
+To **delete contact** use DELETE for localhost:8080/contacts and provide query parameter for name, for instance, contact1.

 To **export all your contact** to main directory use GET for localhost:8080/contacts/export.

+To **import all your contact** to main directory use POST for localhost:8080/contacts/import and provide query parameter for filename, for instance, contacts.json.